 If you answered A, you’re on it!
 Sadly, data breaches have become a fact of life in the digital age.
 Partnering with an identity protection service like ours is one of the best ways to protect your personally identifiable information (PII).

-With our customizable fraud notifications, you can take comfort in the fact that we’ll ping you if there’s a threat you should know about.
-There are a few additional things you can do in the portal today to safeguard your identity:
+With our notifications, you can take comfort in the fact that we’ll alert you if there’s a threat you should know about.
+There are a few additional things you can do with our services to safeguard your identity:

 The Allstate Digital Footprint helps you see your accounts and who may have your data.
 Our technology syncs with your inbox to identify digital relationships.
 From there, we can flag compromised accounts, list the types of data that may have been exposed, and suggest next steps, such as deleting unused accounts and locking or freezing your credit.